 Native Leadership for the U.S. Department of the Interior

-President-elect Joe Biden has chosen Rep. Deb Haaland to lead the U.S. Department of the Interior.
+President-elect Joe Biden has chosen U.S. Rep. Deb Haaland to lead the U.S. Department of the Interior.
 If confirmed by the Senate, the New Mexico Democrat would make history as the first Native American to serve as a Cabinet secretary.

 Haaland, who is from the Pueblos of Laguna and Jemez, became one of the first two Native women elected to Congress in 2018.